platformsh/platformsh-docs/docs/src/guides/drupal9/faq.md

 That will automatically run `update.php` and import configuration on every new deploy.

-The above configuration is included by default if you used our Drupal example repository or created a project through the management console.
+The above configuration is included by default if you used our Drupal example repository or created a project through the Console.

 ## I'm getting a PDO Exception 'MySQL server has gone away'